Support Bill AB 1642

 Hello Fire Recovery Partners,

-This bill, authored by Assemblymember Harabedian, would establish the first statewide standards for testing and clearing lead, asbestos, and toxic wildfire chemicals inside and outside of standing homes, schools, and workplaces after a Wildland Urban Interface (WUI) fire.
-Right now, no such standards exist anywhere in California law.
+This bill, authored by Assemblymember Harabedian, would establish the first statewide, health-based standards for testing, cleanup, and clearance of wildfire-related contamination in standing homes, schools, workplaces, and other structures after a Wildland Urban Interface fire.
+Right now, no such standards exist in California law.

-EFRU submitted testimony citing our own data: 6 out of 10 homes that have been professionally remediated are still not habitable due to lead and/or asbestos.
-Families moved back in.
-Children on contaminated floors.
-And no legal standard to hold anyone accountable.
+EFRU has submitted testimony citing our own data: 6 out of 10 homes that have been professionally remediated are still not habitable due to lead and/or asbestos.
+Families have moved back in.
+Children are living and playing on contaminated floors.
+And there is still no legal standard to hold insurers, contractors, or agencies accountable.

 The fight continues.